Sea Ice Thickness Data Sets: Overview & Comparison Table

 Numerous uncertainties as a result of different methods, assumptions, and data sources

-Major limitations in the spatial and temporal coverage of sea ice thickness, which prevent a consistent record of long-term change and variability
+The spatial and temporal coverage of sea ice thickness have, until recently, prevented a consistent record of long-term change and variability

 Methods for assessing snow depth on top of the sea ice (i.e. use of climatology) may lead to biases in sea ice thickness estimates